lauroflorin/lauroflorin.github.io/README.md

 <iframe width="854" height="480" src="https://www.youtube.com/embed/tyh07c5I7eU" frameborder="0" gesture="media" allow="encrypted-media" allowfullscreen></iframe>
 <span class="credits right"><a class="tar_download_link" href="http://nbviewer.jupyter.org/urls/lauroflorin.github.io/Explainer_notebook.ipynb">View Explainer Notebook</a>   |   <a class="zip_download_link" href="./Explainer_notebook.ipynb">Download datasets(.zip)</a></span>

 # Motivation
-We want to find out if humans have discovered yet that lab rats and dolphins are smarter than them so our question is: who’s the smartest animal in town?
-Our team decided that the best way to find out was to search the dark deep web of Facebook.
+We wanted to find out whether humans have realized that lab rats and dolphins are smarter than them as per Hitchhiker's Guide.
+So our question is: who’s the smartest animal in town?
+Our team decided that the best way to find out was to search the deep dark web of Facebook.

  __Choice of dataset__